Abandonment of Effort to Commit a Crime in Georgia

 A case where the accused was not found to have appropriately abandoned the crime can be found in Muse v.
 State.
 323 Ga.
 App.
 779, (2013).
 The suspect was accused of attempted child molestation.
 He argued that the evidence shows that he adequately abandoned the crime.
 However, the Court found that while the accused did leave the motel parking lot, he did it because he viewed the task force agents in the parking lot wearing identifying t-shirts.
 Also, he left at a high rate of speed in an attempt to flee.
 Therefore, the Court found that the suspect's abandonment was because of a belief that he was going to be apprehended and therefore, it was not a voluntary abandonment.
 Therefore, he was convicted of attempted child molestation.

-The Office of Lawson and Berry and their team of Georgia Criminal Defense Lawyers are ready to help you with your case.
+If you think the Abandonment of Effort to Commit a Crime in Georgia defense applies to your case, contact us now!
+We are ready to help you with your case.
 Your best defense starts at the very beginning.
 Don't wait to contact a Georgia Attorney because your future is at stake.
 Moreover, the affirmative defense of abandonment of effort must be stated at the very beginning or else the Court deems that you have waived that defense.
 Don't let a mistake like that jeopardize your case!
 Contact us today.